Archive product

 Matchstick box in antique silver color.
 A matchbox made of 925/000 silver from Sheffield, dating from 1898/99, with the goldsmith's initials WN, weighing 28.4 grams, in very good condition.
 It features a snap-on lid and a scraping strip on the bottom.

-So important that it also influenced fashion; tailors of that time began designing and creating men's suits with a special pocket inside the jacket for the matchbox.
+So important that it also influenced fashion; tailors of that era began designing and creating men's suits with a special pocket inside the jacket for the matchbox.
 An incredible variety of models emerged, rapidly succeeding each other from the second half of the 19th century to the 1920s, when they were replaced by mechanical lighters.
 They were equipped with a snap-on lid and a scraping strip, made from various materials.
-Those made of gold and silver had a feature that allows us to determine their period of production today.
+Those made of gold and silver had a feature that allows us to determine their period of manufacture today.
 The greatest refinement was engraving your initials.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Nowadays, there is a growing number of enthusiasts of high-quality vintage items that have a specific character and soul.
+Nowadays, there is a growing number of enthusiasts for high-quality vintage items that have a specific character and soul.
 It’s a nod to history, creating and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 There are many different styles characteristic of antique furniture, but we can highlight a few of the most important.
 Eclectic furniture belongs to the 19th century, marked by the prevailing Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective because many counterfeits circulate on the market.
+And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
-We have art appraisers, historians, and experts from around the world at your disposal.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details